 In Western herbalism, herbs are categorized according to:

 - Medicinal property

 In Eastern herbalism, more specific Chinese herb categories allow the TCVM practitioner to pinpoint treatment of symptoms as well as underlying imbalances.

-In Western herbalism, herb categories are arranged to allow for treatment of physical symptoms.
+Western herbalism arranges herb categories to allow for the treatment of physical symptoms.

 The Biggest Difference Between Eastern & Western Herbal Medicine Philosophies

 The most significant and distinguishing difference between Eastern herbal medicine and Western herbal medicine is:

 Western herbal medicine focuses on alleviating symptoms of a disease or illness.

 Eastern herbal medicine treats the body as a whole, treating the underlying cause of disease while alleviating symptoms.